-Applications for the 2023 MSTAR program are now closed.
+Applications for the 2024 MSTAR program are now open!

 The MSTAR program provides medical students short-term research training in aging and geriatrics with successful mentors in the field, with the goal of encouraging medical students to consider careers as physician scientists in aging research.